PyCOMPLETE/pypkgexample/README.md

 extensions.append(
         Extension(
             # "name" defines the location of the compiled module
-            # within the paccage tree:
+            # within the package tree:
             name='pypkgexample.mymodule_c_with_ctypes.hellofcctyp',
             # "sources" are the source files to be compiled
             sources=[('pypkgexample/mymodule_c_with_ctypes/'